 After that I inherited an old funfly from my teacher, learning the ropes of aerobatic flying on its 0,34 engine before I moved to better planes.
 I then started building a Kosmo 3 Special, a vintage F3A plane, and got an ARC Jupiter.
 The latter soon became my favourite plane.
 The Jupiter was so easy to fly, nice to see both in the air and on the ground, it was just perfect.
 Unfortunately, I lost it due to a faulty battery and I missed it since.
 I kept flying the Kosmo 3S and a new Ripmax Extra Fun Fly until I had to take a forced break from the hobby in my high school years.

 During the years I started several RC plane projects, based on the needs I and my friends had at the moment.
 The subjects varied greatly, from a balsa and plywood replica of the Jupiter (with fireworks launching and bomb dropping options) to complex canard jet prototypes, passing through second World War fighters and aerobatic sport planes.
 While I still keep all the notes and drafts, only one has become an actual RC plane so far, the A1-C Juliet.
-Its evolution, the A1-D Prototype, is a fresh design which flew in 2019, and this year we are going to build and fly the all new Juliet2, probably ending this little “dynasty” of models.
+Its evolution, the A1-D Juliet2, is a fresh design which flew in 2019, and this year we are going to build and fly the all new Juliet3, probably ending this little “dynasty” of models.
 Next year will also see the birth of a completely new project, the C18 Twin Beech, a semi-scale replica of the legendary twin-engine transport plane.
 You can see our RC planes by clicking on the links on the right.